 3) Reduce Your Caloric Intake

-Simply, stop snacking and eat 2 to 3 meals a day.
 In one study, a group that ate small meals or snacks throughout the day (instead of meals) consumed a significantly higher amount of sugar and fewer micronutrients.
-When your body is fed every 2-3 hours, the body is not encouraged to burn any of its stored fat for energy.
-When you eat 2 or 3 meals a day and have ample time between meals, the body is forced to burn that stored fat.
+When your body is fed every two to three hours, the body is not encouraged to burn any of its stored fat for energy.
+However, when you eat two or three meals a day and have ample time between meals, the body is forced to burn that stored fat.
 Once the fat is restored as an active fuel supply, you will have more energy with stable moods and greater mental clarity.

 Another study demonstrated a group eating 3 meals a day with no snacks and measured weight loss and a host of psychological factors.
 Within two weeks, their moods, cravings, sleep, exhaustion after work, and fatigue were all significantly improved.
-They lost an average of 1.2 pounds per week during the 2-month study.
+In addition, they lost an average of 1.2 pounds per week during the 2-month study.

 4) Incorporate Fasting